-There are two ways in which the Authority could further the TTSP through funding.
-First, the plan's strategies could be incorporated as factors for consideration in funding decisions, either as a top- down entry category in the TransAction project list and/or as a qualitative factor in evaluating Funding funding applications.
+1 4 4 1 / \ \ UICS S Funding There are two ways in which the Authority could further the TTSP through funding.
+First, the plan's strategies could be incorporated as factors for consideration in funding decisions, either as a top-down entry category in the TransAction project list and/or as a qualitative factor in evaluating funding applications.
 Second, the Authority may consider making funding of projects contingent on the inclusion of physical components (i.e., communications cabinets) or use of specifications (data requirements or software types) that support TTSP strategies.
-Learn more about NVTA's planning and S programming process in this FAQ document.
-Authority Roles The Authority may develop and adopt regional transportation policies that encourage and/or support y R its member jurisdictions in contributing to a regionally consistent approach to deployment of rit transportation technologies.
-Examples of such policies include those that encourage consistent thc Policy pricing schemas and payment options for EV charging, as well as interoperable charging Auf infrastructure.
-Other policies could support the deployment of transit (particularly electric, demand- responsive micro transit) in areas that are accessible by other modes or discourage Zero Occupancy Vehicle (ZOV) trips/miles.
-The Authority may express support for TTSP-related positions that may either require or benefit from A de consta legislative action at the state or federal level.
-In such a case, the Authority may incorporate these Se Advocate positions in legislative packages and/or otherwise advocate for said positions.
+Learn more about NVTA's planning and programming process in this FAQ document.
+Authority Roles Policy The Authority may develop and adopt regional transportation policies that encourage and/or support its member jurisdictions in contributing to a regionally consistent approach to deployment of transportation technologies.
+Examples of such policies include those that encourage consistent pricing schemas and payment options for EV charging, as well as interoperable charging infrastructure.
+Other policies could support the deployment of transit (particularly electric, demandresponsive micro transit) in areas that are accessible by other modes or discourage Zero Occupancy Vehicle (ZOV) trips/miles.
+Advocate The Authority may express support for TTSP-related positions that may either require or benefit from legislative action at the state or federal level.
+In such a case, the Authority may incorporate these positions in legislative packages and/or otherwise advocate for said positions.
 Examples of this could include support for regulation of Zero Occupancy Miles traveled or privacy requirements in regard to big data collection to support adoption of Autonomous Vehicles (AVs.)
-Both Authority members and NVTA Staff may champion TTSP strategies.
-This could take the form of Champion discussions, letters of support or participation in regional or statewide initiatives that align with the Sole TTSP.
-No suggestion of a Champion role indicates a guarantee or mandate on behalf of NVTA or any A member jurisdiction.
-NVTA Roles səlc Spared Roles Facilitate Authority members and NVTA staff can facilitate manifestation of TTSP strategies through Rc expressions of support, provision of technical assistance or even the creation/maintenance of pə. centralized databases and research that member jurisdictions can leverage in justifying projects har and/or securing funding from external sources.
+NVTA Roles S Champion Both Authority members and NVTA Staff may champion TTSP strategies.
+This could take the form of discussions, letters of support or participation in regional or statewide initiatives that align with the TTSP.
+No suggestion of a Champion role indicates a guarantee or mandate on behalf of NVTA or any member jurisdiction.
+NVT Shared Roles Facilitate Authority members and NVTA staff can facilitate manifestation of TTSP strategies through expressions of support, provision of technical assistance or even the creation/maintenance of centralized databases and research that member jurisdictions can leverage in justifying projects and/or securing funding from external sources.
 S Stakeholder Members of the Authority and/or NVTA staff may represent the region, if called upon to advise the Commonwealth on its related imitative(s.)
-Additionally, staff may support member jurisdictions in Stakenoidei developing relevant initiatives/policies by serving on stakeholder committees or provision of technical assistance.
-All TTSP strategies and core values map directly to TransAction, which is one of NVTA's statutory Planning requirements and primary responsibilities.
-The TTSP will be used to further inform/develop existing 1 1011111111111111111111111111111111111 planning efforts and may contribute to the development of the TransAction project list and/or associated scenario-planning exercises. es NVTA staff should stay abreast of developments in various transportation technologies and use the Outreach/ knowledge to inform the CEO, the Authority and relevant committees.
-Additionally, staff will ff F Education continue efforts to education and inform stakeholders and members of the public about innovations Staff Rol in transportation technologies, through initiatives like the Dirven By InNoVation newsletters.
-In regard to some innovations and their impacts, there may not be significant opportunities for direct Observed action, given NVTA's position as a regional planning and programming entity, and/or due to the stage Observer of development of the associated technologies.
+Additionally, staff may support member jurisdictions in developing relevant initiatives/policies by serving on stakeholder committees or provision of technical assistance.
+Planning All TTSP strategies and core values map directly to TransAction, which is one of NVTA's statutory requirements and primary responsibilities.
+The TTSP will be used to further inform/develop existing planning efforts and may contribute to the development of the TransAction project list and/or associated scenario-planning exercises.
+Staff Roles Outreach/ Education NVTA staff should stay abreast of developments in various transportation technologies and use the knowledge to inform the Executive Director, the Authority and relevant committees.
+Additionally, staff will continue efforts to education and inform stakeholders and members of the public about innovations in transportation technologies, through initiatives like the Dirven By InNoVation newsletters.
+Observer In regard to some innovations and their impacts, there may not be significant opportunities for direct action, given NVTA's position as a regional planning and programming entity, and/or due to the stage of development of the associated technologies.
 Despite this, some TTSP strategies may be affected by these innovations and/or would be impacted in the case of substantial progress.
 In these contexts, it will be important for NVTA staff to carefully observe and monitor progress.